 We do not use automated decision-making or profiling in the processing of data.

-Data processed and data sources
+Personal data processed and sources of data

+Each data permit specifies which data can be processed based on it.
 Each data request decision specifies the basis on which the statistics are to be compiled.

 Data controllers within the scope of the Secondary Use Act: